dylanlott/vedh/.planning/phases/01-measured-deck-import-foundation/01-VALIDATION.md

 | Migration up/down coverage (unnamed Wave 0 item) | `TestMigrations_ProductEvents` (plan 01-01 task 2) and `TestMigrations_CardNameSearch` (plan 01-04 task 1) | Both named, both using a scratch database per migration directory so no test migrates the shared database down. |

 Further renames or relocations discovered during execution are appended here by plan 01-01 task 3, each with a reason, and reported in that plan's summary.
+Reconciliation for plan 01-01 (2026-08-04): no further renames were introduced during execution — every test name in `server/product_events_test.go`, `pkg/telemetry/vocabulary_test.go`, and `pkg/telemetry/metrics_test.go` matches the names this table and the plan already specified.

 ---